ACCREDITATION and CE

 - Council on Optometric Practitioner Education (COPE)

-- Florida and South Carolina CE Broker
+- Florida, South Carolina, and Texas CE Broker

 - Kentucky Board of Optometry Expanded Therapeutic Procedures